Eric599/CEC-2024-Programming-Competition/README.md

 The frontend application should now be running on http://localhost:3000.
 Navigate to that url in your browser and begin using the application!

 ## Software Design Architecture
+OceanNext uses a single tier client server architecture to provide its services.
+The front end and backend are completely segregated, this allows for loose coupling between the business logic and UI logic.

 ## Algorithm Analysis
+We decided to use a hybrid algorithm approach to determining the best place to park rigs.
+We used a greedy and dynamic programming approach to analyze the given data.
+The algorithm makes a series of decisions where it looks for the best move at each step (e.g., finding the location with the maximum net value of resources minus preserves, considering the constraints).
+It selects the move that seems best at the moment, which is a hallmark of greedy algorithms.
+Each move the rig has to make is dependent on its previous move which exhibits characteristics of dynamic programming.

+Since the rigs can only move 5 blocks a day, a heuristic solution was incorporated to ensure that the algorithm is not computationally heavy.
 ## Contributors
 - **Matthew Collett**: Backend Developer
 - **Ethan Garnier**: Frontend Developer